oscar-richardson-softwire/ts-dynamite/README.md

 ## Testing Your Bot Remotely

-You can upload your bot to https://dynamite.softwire.com to play against bots that other people have previosuly created.
+You can upload your bot to https://dynamite.softwire.com to play against bots that other people have previously.

 **Important: you will need to upload the transpiled JavaScript file for your bot, not the TypeScript file that you developed.
 This can be found at `dist/bots/botName.js` after running `npm run convert`.**